medic/cht-couch2pg/README.md

 * `COUCH2PG_DOC_LIMIT`: number of documents to grab concurrently.
 Defaults to **100**.
 Increasing this number will cut down on HTTP GETs and may improve performance, decreasing this number will cut down on node memory usage, and may increase stability.
 * `COUCH2PG_CHANGES_LIMIT`: number of document ids to grab per change limit request.
 Defaults to **10,000**.
 Increasing this number will cut down on HTTP GETs and may improve performance, decreasing this number will cut down on node memory usage slightly, and may increase stability.
 * `COUCH2PG_DEBUG`: Whether or not to have verbose logging.
 Defaults to **true**.
 * `COUCH2PG_RETRY_COUNT`: how many times to internally retry continued unsuccessful runs before exiting.
 If unset medic-couch2pg will retry indefinitely.
-If set it will retry N times, and then exit and display all prior errors in that set of unsuccessful runs.
+If set it will retry N times, and then exit with status code 1
 * `V0_4_MODE`: skips anything 2.6+ related.
 Defaults to **false**.

 ## Required database setup